Featured image of post Adding Azure Functions Support to a Devcontainer

 A container image for developing Azure Functions with Azure Functions Core Tools exists.
 What if one wants to add Azure Functions Core Tools to an existing dev container?

-The first thing I tried was to add the following to my Dockerfile:
+To begin, I attempted to add the following lines to my Dockerfile:

 Unfortunately, that resulted in errors when rebuilding the container.
 So after searching online, and reviewing documentation, I eventually landed on this RUN command: